 - remind yourself that giving a little of the empathy, listening and acknowledgement which you yourself need can start to move things in a positive direction,

-- practice active listening, empathy, using "I" statements to express what you feel and what you need, express boundaries with consideration of the other's feelings or inviting a process of problem solving with the aim of coming to an agreement.
+- practice active listening, empathy, using "I" statements to express what you feel and what you need, express boundaries with consideration of the other's feelings or inviting a process of problem-solving with the aim of coming to an agreement.

+Aiming to connect rather than be defensive.
 It's not easy, but much more constructive when you can open your heart and seek to connect rather than defend, seek to understand as well as seeking to be understood.
 We're more likely to eventually feel heard, understood and ackowledged when we practice showing others that we hear, understand and acknowledge their feelings and perspective, even when we don't agree with them.
 Acknowledging words like "I can real hear how hard you're finding this" can create some common ground and dissipate some tensions.
 Having a positive compassionate relationship with ourselves is the key to developing positive compassionate relationships with others!

 When we speak from a warm compassionate and kind place in our hearts, our child(or partner) can see, feel and hear our care and compassion for them.
 Yet to speak from a soft kind heart, we need to develop a soft kind heart towards ourselves.